jeongsubc/BUDA-450/README.md

 # BUDA 450
 This is a small repository for ease of handling codes/files of BUDA 450.
-Main contents for the course can be found from the course page on eCampus.
+The main contents for the course can be found on the course page on eCampus.